KK578/grunt-minify-polymer/README.md

 This plugin is made to solve two issues:

 1. Resolving issues with ':root' and '@apply' CSS rules found in Polymer.

    In css-clean:
    * ':root' minifies incorrectly, missing a closing brace.
    * '@apply' compiles incorrectly, either being ignored or being prepended with an invalid ':'.

+   In general, CSS Parsers currently fail on these rules, producing errors whilst attempting to minify.
+Thus this plugin uses simple regex with the aim of simply removing comments and whitespace present in the CSS.
-2. Minifying inline CSS and JS in HTML.
+2. Minifying inline CSS and JS in element HTML.

+   Polymer Elements contain their documentation inline the element HTML, JS and CSS.
+Vulcanize may not fully remove the documentation comments, and will not minify automatically.
+   This plugin aims to bridge the step from source code to vulcanized production code by producing an intermediary step with minified source code for vulcanize.

 ## Getting Started
 This plugin requires Grunt.